 How does periodontal disease happen in dogs?

 The gradual buildup of bacteria in your dog’s mouth develops into plaque which combines with other minerals and hardens into calculus (tartar) within just a few days.
 Once calculus forms on your dog's teeth, it becomes more difficult to scrape away.
-Subsequently the calculus will continue to build up and eventually pull the gums away from the teeth, causing pockets in the gums where bacteria can grow.
+Subsequently, the calculus will continue to build up and eventually pull the gums away from the teeth, causing pockets in the gums where bacteria can grow.
 At this stage, abscesses may begin to form, tissue and bone deterioration can occur, and your dog's teeth may start to loosen and fall out.
-In small and toy breeds it is not unusual for advance periodontal disease lead to jaw fractures.
+In small and toy breeds it is not unusual for advanced periodontal disease to lead to jaw fractures.

 While there are typically little or no signs of early stage periodontal disease in dogs, if your dog is suffering from advanced gum disease you may notice one or more of the following symptoms:

 - Blood on chew toys or in water bowl

 - Favoring one side of the mouth when chewing

 Periodontal disease in dogs is a serious health concern.
 Once the disease reaches the advanced stages your dog could be experiencing significant chronic pain, but that's not all.
 As with people, the bacteria associated with periodontal disease can travel throughout you dog's body, potentially causing problems with major organs and leading serious medical issues such as heart disease.